 Lower house prices will open up opportunities for those with good enough credit to buy in this part of the cycle.
 Given how low interest rates are, at what point do buyers re-enter the market?

-I’m ok with that as long as the right long-term average is used and they make an adjustment for a structural shift in interest rates.
-Of course, they don’t.
+I’m ok with this hypothesis as long as the right long-term average house value is used and that an adjustment is made for a structural shift in interest rates.

-New Zealand house prices go up by a little under four percent per year.
-If you took the median house price in the year 2000 of $170,000 and applied household income growth of a little under 4% per year, the median house price in NZ would now be $365,000.
+In the long run, New Zealand house prices go up by a little under four percent per year.
+If you took the median house price in the year 2000 of $170,000 and applied household income growth of 4.00% per year, the median house price in NZ would now be $365,000.
+That simply means that as incomes go up, Kiwis will pay more for houses.

 Now if income growth were the only factor, then property would double every twenty years.
-But clearly it’s not.
+But clearly it’s not the only factor.

-So what’s important is affordability (how much borrowers can afford to pay).
-And we need to contemplate lower interest rates.
+When it comes to house prices, the key metric is affordability.
+How much borrowers can afford to pay?
+And as part of that we need to contemplate lower long-term interest rates.

-Here’s an example: if we take our income-adjusted house price of $365,000 then the total interest cost in 2000 for an 8% mortgage rate would be:
+Here’s an example: if we take our income-adjusted house price of $365,000 and calculate the the total interest cost using an 8.00% mortgage rate (that existed in 2000) the total cost would be:

-This is the amount of the interest the borrower would have paid.
+This is the amount of the interest the borrower would have paid when interest rates were higher.

 Let’s call this figure our fair market price.